 Main focus of research at the Autonomous Systems Technology Institute is the development of autonomous mobile robot platforms.
 For example, such systems are to be enabled to explore and navigate in unknown unstructured environments own their own.
-As a demonstration platform, MuCAR-3, a modified VW Touareg, is available, that is equipped with computer controlled actuation elements and sensors.
+As a demonstration platform, MuCAR-3, a modified VW Touareg, and MuCAR-4, a modified VW Tiguan are available, that are equipped with computer controlled actuation elements and sensors.

 Research on perceptual capabilities hereby focusses own an agile multi-focal camera platform as the main sensor, supported by a high-resolution 360 degrees rotating laser scanner mounted onto the vehicle's roof.
 Together, both sensors allow algorithmic perception of traversable ground as well detection and recognition of objects relevant to the current mission.